stevzncui/MiniPupper/README.md

 If it loses the line, it should stop and slowly rotate to search for it again.

 Note: At the moment, this script is not working correctly.
-It still needs fixes before it can reliably follow a line.

 3. Gemini Text-to-Speech Loop (gemini_tts.py)